sphinx-doc/sphinx/doc/man/sphinx-build.rst

    .. versionchanged:: 7.3

-      ANSI control sequences for colors are stripped when writing to *file*.
+      ANSI control sequences are stripped when writing to *file*.

 .. option:: -W